TL;DR: Dashboard → Consent Log. View all visitor consent choices with timestamps, countries, and consent statuses for compliance audit trails.

 What's Next

-Now that you've viewed your consent log, you should:
+Now that you understand consent logging, you should:

 Related Pages